 The oscillation or vibration of an electric toothbrush head works to free the plaque, while applying the right technique according to the shape of the brush head will help to prevent gum damage from over brushing, and insure the tooth fairy doesn't come back after receiving all the milk teeth.

-- Check out the best adult electric toothbrush deals
+- Check out the best electric toothbrushes (for adults)

 - Best teeth whiteners

 - Get the best toothpaste as well

 According to dental experts Oral-B, longer headed brushes like the Sonicare For Kids brush, require a light back and forth action and a circular motion on the front back and top of the teeth, while round headed toothbrushes, like the Oral-B Junior brush require your child to hold the oscillating head over the front and back of each tooth for a few seconds.

 Of course, teaching your child to put these techniques into practice is easier said then done.
 But toothbrush companies have given parents a helping hand by creating clever apps that help to enforce the good and rid them of bad habits early on.
 Oral-B have also put together some hints and tips on how to encourage effective brushing.

 Accompanying the Oral-B Stages Power Kids Electric Toothbrush is an app that reveals more of a picture the longer they brush, helping them to apply their technique for the right length of time.

 The Sonicare for Kids app comes alongside the Sonicare for Kids toothbrush.
 It features a creature called Sparkly, who helps your child to use the right brushing techniques and rewards them for doing so.